 We are currently undertaking a process to further broaden our event program offering, and where more culturally-diverse events may have an opportunity to be included.
-In addition, over the next two years we plan to roll-out a number of key communications pieces (signs, collateral) in other languages, as well as complete the Centennial Park Labyrinth, an internationalist and multifaith public asset for the community.
+In addition, a number of key communications pieces were completed (signs, collateral) in other languages, most notably for the Centennial Park Labyrinth, and tourists wanting to do horse riding in Centennial Park.